How do I know my eye shape?

 Can I change my eye shape with makeup?

-Is hooded eye unattractive?
+Are hooded eyes unattractive?